0

 Trapper Creek - Skwentna is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 715 people and just one neighborhood, Trapper Creek - Skwentna is the 58th largest community in Alaska.

-When you are in Trapper Creek - Skwentna, you'll notice that it is more blue-collar than most other communities in America.
-42.80% of Trapper Creek - Skwentna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Trapper Creek - Skwentna is a blue-collar town, with 42.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Trapper Creek - Skwentna is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Trapper Creek - Skwentna who work in office and administrative support (17.80%), management occupations (15.68%), and the sciences (7.20%).

 And if you like science, one thing you'll find is that Trapper Creek - Skwentna has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.